 A greater number of dugong occur along the remote coast (northern third of the Great Barrier Reef north of Cooktown), and populations appear stable in that area.

-Current combined levels of mortality from all threats, as reported in the marine strandings database maintained by the Queensland Department of Environment and Resource Management/Queensland Parks and Wildlife, are thought to be unsustainable.
+Current combined levels of mortality from all threats, as reported in the marine strandings database maintained by the Queensland Department of Environment and Heritage Protection/Queensland Parks and Wildlife, are thought to be unsustainable.
 As dugong are long-lived and slow breeding animals, recovery from any population decline can take many years.

 Dugongs are an essential element of Aboriginal and Torres Strait Islander people's living maritime culture along the Great Barrier Reef World Heritage Area.
 The use of marine food resources such as the dugong greatly strengthens Aboriginal and Torres Strait Islander culture and demonstrates connection with traditional sea country.